-Academic Requirements:

-Bachelor's Degree from a regionally accredited institution with a minimum grade of C in each required course.
-Pass/Fail will be accepted if institution can assure the passing grade is not a "D."
+Academic Requirements: Documented by: Bachelor's degree from a regionally Transcripts from all undergraduate institutions accredited institution with a minimum grade on file with the Office of Graduate Services. of C in each required course.
+Pass/Fail will be accepted if the institution can assure the passing grade is not a "D." Demonstration of Advanced Writing An advanced writing course or documentation of advanced writing skills.
+Successful completion of college-level Three courses and a minimum of nine credit hours. mathematics excluding developmental mathematics.
+Successful completion of natural A minimum of 10 credit hours in science that science courses. must include one course in biological, one course in physical science, and preferably one course in earth science.

-Documented by:

-Transcripts from all undergraduate institutions on file with the Office of Graduate Services.

-Advanced Writing

-An advanced writing course or documentation of advanced writing skills.

-Successful completion of college-level mathematics excluding developmental mathematics.

-Three courses and a minimum of nine credit hours.

-Successful completion of natural science courses.

-A minimum of 10 credit hours in science which must must include one course in biological, one course in physical science, and preferably one course in earth sciences.
 Additionally, one of the courses submitted must contain a lab.

+These programs are designed to

+provide qualified individuals with a master's degree and initial certification in the area of Elementary Education or a PreK-12 or Secondary Education content specialization by providing study of the knowledge, skills, and dispositions necessary for effective teachers.
+These programs contain extensive field work in Professional Development School settings and anticipate the full-time enrollment of the candidate.
+These programs presume a particular sequence of certain research-based courses.

+These programs are intended to lead to an initial full Maryland certification in Elementary, Secondary, or PreK-12 Education content specialization.